Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 Algorithm

 1. Randomly initialize policy 𝜋
-2. Repeat untFil convergence {
+2. Repeat until convergence {
    a) Execute 𝜋 in MDP, collect experienced data
    b) Use the collected experience in MDP to update the estimation of 𝑃 and 𝑟
    c) Value iteration by using the estimation of 𝑃 and 𝑟 to get new estimation of value function V